NVIDIA/cccl/README.md

 Anyone interested in using CCCL in their CUDA C++ application can get started by referring to the information below.

 #### CUDA Toolkit
-The easiest way to get started using CCCL is if you already have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), then you already have the CCCL headers installed on your system.
+The easiest way to get started using CCCL is via the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) which includes the CCCL headers.
-When you compile with `nvcc` you can simply include the desired headers in your code with no additional configuration required.
+When you compile with `nvcc`, it automatically adds CCCL headers to your include path so you can simply `#include` any CCCL header in your code with no additional configuration required.

-If compiling with another compiler, you will need to add the include path (e.g., `/usr/local/cuda/include`) to the CCCL headers to your build system.
+If compiling with another compiler, you will need to update your build system's include search path to point to the CCCL headers in your CTK instal (e.g., `/usr/local/cuda/include`).

 ```cpp
 #include <thrust/device_vector.h>